mestconsult/techxport_assignment/README.md

 # TechXport Assignment

-Building a simple login and sign up page using concepts we learnt from the html, css and Javascript sessions.
+Build a simple login and sign up page using concepts we learnt from the html, css and Javascript sessions.

 **The assignment should be submitted by Friday, 9th October**.